| Contact |

 of the Blue Ridge Mountains in Amherst County, Virginia.

 As part of his nursery business, Don propagates a small number of rare rhododendron, azaleas, and wildflowers.
 He is currently focusing on the preservation of hard-to-find native azalea species and natural azalea hybrids in the wild.
 Stonehouse Creek Nursery is not open to the public nor does it ship plants at the present time but Don does provide a contact point below for landscape design and limited local sales of plants.
 He has also sells azaleas and rhododendrons at local events in the Washington D.C. area.
-Contact Points:

 |